Sonatine (Ravel): Structure

 The piece is in three movements:

 The leaping fifth melody of the first movement reappears in variations against different textures in the second and third movements.

 The first movement is a well-structured, even straightforward, sonata form (albeit utilizing Ravel’s Impressionistic harmonic colorings).
 Two themes emerge in the exposition—the first in tonic key of F-sharp minor, and the second in D major and B minor.
 Owing to its diminutive form, the following minuet exists without a trio.
 Shifting to the key of the dominant (here spelt as D-flat major), it unfolds as a slow waltz, elegant and restrained but nonetheless building through moments of passion and intensity.
 Lastly, the toccata finale is the most technically challenging of the Sonatine’s three movements.
 Inspired in part by the keyboard writing of Couperin and Rameau, the movement shifts restlessly between 3/4 and 5/4 time and abounds in energy, driving the work to a brilliant conclusion.

-Keys

-Both the first and third movements begin in F minor and end in F major.
-The middle movement is in D major.